whatrocks/blag/pages/daily-affirmations.md

 Yes, I am sloppy, but that's what makes me *me*.

 I am unique.
-I am as unique as the snowflake that hides inside each drop of water.
+I am the snowflake inside the drop of water.

 I grow our ocean.